Background

 To configure the Device Posture Profiles, follow these steps:

-Step 6:Select the Operating System (Windows, MacOS, or Linux) for which you are creating the device posture.
+Step 3:Select the Operating System (Windows or MacOS) for which you are creating the device posture.

 The current version of the Device Posture feature allows for adding a condition type only once.
 For example, if one File Path condition is used for the profile, a second File Path condition cannot be added at this time.
 This will be addressed in future versions.
 In the meantime, if a second device posture condition of the same type is needed (i.e., two File Paths or two Custom Checks), another device posture profile needs to be created and attached to a policy.